ShaneBaek/BuddyBuddy/README.md

 BuddyBuddy
 ==========

-An online space for talents
+An online space for the talent